bamerman/tech-writing-workshop/github-explanation.md

 These attributes have helped millions of programmers collaborate on today's most influential software projects; these attributes can also modernize your technical writing portfolio.

 ## Community
 Community on GitHub will make your technical writing portfolio accessible and relevant.
+Today's most passionate programmers make up the GitHub community.
+When hosted on GitHub, your technical writing portfolio is accessible to the people who need your skills most.
+Today's most important software projects also make up the GitHub community.
+A GitHub portfolio will match you with projects relevant to your skillset and the tech community at large.

 ## Opportunity
 Opportunity on GitHub will keep your technical writing portolio fresh and relevant.